 Urticaria affects 10% to 25% of the population and can occur in any age group.
 It is a mast-cell-driven disease.
 The triggering mechanisms for mast-cell activation in urticaria are not well defined but seem to be multiple and diverse.
 Urticaria is classified according to duration of symptoms:

-Chronic urticaria has been classified into the following 2 subtypes:
+Chronic urticaria is classified into 2 subtypes:

 Chronic spontaneous urticaria: spontaneous appearance of wheals, angioedema, or both ≥6 weeks due to known or unknown causes.